OICR/softeng-blog/_posts/andy_yang/2016-11-18-azure-java-examples.md

 The mechanism for this is a Pre-Signed URL.
 Azure calls this a Shared Access Signature.
 This is a URI that is signed with the authorizing credentials, but usable by anyone else.
 These URI's can be expired after a set period of time, and can be used by any REST client.

-SAS URI's can be generated for Containers as well as individual Blobs, but our system hides all details of Containers from its users; and access is granted to Blobs individually.
+SAS URI's can be generated for Containers as well as for individual Blobs, but our system hides all details of Containers from its users; and access is granted to Blobs individually.

 ## Microsoft's Java SDK